 We have been shortlisted for a Teach Secondary Award!

-We are delighted to announce that our Safeguarding AI courses have been shortlisted for the School Business and Procurement category in the 2024 Teach Secondary Awards!
+We are delighted to announce that our Safeguarding AI course has been shortlisted for the School Business and Procurement category in the 2024 Teach Secondary Awards!

 The results will be announced in November.